IntellisenseLab/CS4352-Practicals-ROS2/Lab 04/activity.md

     ( To include you should convert the 'pgm' file into an image format, you can use a browswer-based tool like [PGM File Viewer](https://smallpond.ca/jim/photomicrography/pgmViewer/index.html)
  5. Small conclusion on what you have learned through the lab.

-Please be prepared for a viva on Lab 04 which may be on the next practical day.
+Please be prepared for a viva on Lab 04 which will be probably on the next practical day.